 RM3.00 (across four zones)

-The GoKL bus is a relatively new bus serviced introduced in 2012 servicing tourists and local population around the city area.
+GoKL is a bus service introduced in 2012 servicing tourists and local population around the city centre area.
 The buses are equipped with on board wifi, are air-conditioned and are currently free of charge.

 The LRT (Light Rail Transit) has two lines servicing the city:

-The KL Monorail only runs in the city and links the central station (KL Sentral) with the Titiwangsa bus hub.
+The Monorail Line only runs in the city and links the central station (KL Sentral) with the Titiwangsa bus hub.

-The Malayan Railway (Keretapi Tanah Melayu, KTM) operate the KTM Komuter services connecting the suburban areas and neighbouring towns with the city.
+The Malayan Railways (Keretapi Tanah Melayu, KTM) operate the KTM Komuter services connecting the suburban areas and neighbouring towns with the city.
 Fares for a single trip start from RM1.

 All KL taxis are metered and must charge by the following official fare structure: